31 Essential Small Business Holiday Marketing Tips for 2023

 Gift cards can become an option for buyers who don’t know what to buy as a gift.
-Help these customers by ensuring that you have gift cards available for purchase at your store or on your website.
+Help these customers by ensuring gift cards are available at your store or on your website.

 Gift cards are the simplest to attract more buyers.
-Offering gift cards at your e-commerce store entices customers to spend more, which results in increased sales and revenue.
+Offering gift cards at your e-commerce store entices customers to spend more, increasing sales and revenue.

 Why not invite your customers to a private event for your store?
-Think about having a virtual event on Zoom or another virtual event platform to keep you and your customers safe.
 Give attendees a special incentive discount only valid for this one event.

 Don’t Make Everything Promotional!